 Complementary and alternative medicine (CAM).
 A broad range of healing philosophies and approaches not typically used in conventional medicine.
 A therapy is called “complementary” when it is usedin addition toconventional medicine, whereas it is called “alternative” when it is used instead of conventional treatment.
-See also Black cohosh, Dong quai, Isoflavones,

 Congestive heart failure.
 A condition in which the heart is unable to maintain an adequate circulation of blood in the body.

+Conjugated estrogens (CE).
+A mixture of estrogen hormones used to treat symptoms of menopause such as hot flashes and vaginal dryness, burning, and irritation.
+Other uses include prevention of osteoporosis in postmenopausal women and replacement of estrogen in women with ovarian failure or other conditions that cause a lack of natural estrogen in the body.
 Contraception.
 Any method used to prevent pregnancy during sexual activity.
 Perimenopausal women who wish to avoid pregnancy are advised to use reliable contraception until 1 year has passed without a menstrual period.

 Cystectomy.
 Surgical removal of an ovarian cyst, frequently performed with a minimally invasive technique called laparoscopy.
 See also Laparoscopy.

 Cystitis.
 Inflammation of the urinary bladder.
 See also Urinary tract infection.

 Cystocele.
 Protrusion of the urinary bladder through the vaginal wall.
 Can contribute to urinary symptoms such as incontinence.